cosmos-developer/cosmos-vietnam-developer-plan/cosmos-training/training-process.md

 1. target: train __programmers__ on Cosmos SDK
     * In order to save time and maximize teaching effort, only __programmers__ is considered for this plan.
 2. requirements:
-    * MUST: Programming mindset
+    * MUST: Programming mindset: prior experience in progamming is required no matter what language.
-    * MUST: Basic knowledge in linux commands
+    * MUST: Basic knowledge in linux commands: can understand these [linux commands](https://www.guru99.com/linux-commands-cheat-sheet.html)
     * SHOULD: Cosmos - SDK:
+        * Basic knowledge in Go: https://www.codecademy.com/learn/learn-go
-        * Basic knowledge in Go
+        * Basic knowledge in Protobuf: can understand [protobuf-sample](protobuf-sample.proto)
     * SHOULD: CosmWasm:
-        * Basic knowledge in Rust
+        * Basic knowledge in Rust: https://www.educative.io/courses/learn-rust-from-scratch

 # Plan
 1. Basic: Chain CLI interaction